e14n/ofirehose/README.md

 ## Configuration

-OFirehose require a configuration file located in `/etc/ofirehose.json`, `~/.ofirehose.json` or `./ofirehose.json`, any of the three options would be fine.
+OFirehose require a configuration file located in `/etc/ofirehose.json`, `~/.ofirehose.json`, any of the two options would be fine.

 ### Available parameters